wesleycamargo/azure-docs.pt-br/articles/batch-ai/quickstart-python.md

 # specify the credentials used to remote login your GPU node
 admin_user_name = 'FILL-IN-HERE'
 admin_user_password = 'FILL-IN-HERE'

+# specify the location in which to create Batch AI resources
+mylocation = 'eastus'
 ```

 Observe que colocar as credenciais no código-fonte não é uma boa prática, e isso é feito aqui para simplificar o início rápido.